Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Illinois Human Rights Act

 The Illinois Human Rights Act covers drug testing for employers of 15 or more employees.
 It allows for drug testing during and after rehabilitation.
-It holds an employee to the same standards as other employees regardless of illegal drug use or alcoholism, even if drug use or alcoholism are a factor in poor performance.
+It holds an employee to the same standards as other employees regardless of illegal drug use or alcoholism, even if drug use or alcoholism is a factor in poor performance.
 The Act neither encourages nor prohibits other types of drug testing for applicants and employees.

 Illinois Drug-Free Workplace Act